apollographql/apollo-ios/ROADMAP.md

 These are the major initiatives planned for 3.0/3.x:

-- **Cache Improvements**: Here we are looking at bringing across some features inspired by Apollo Client 3 and Apollo Android
+- **Cache Improvements**: Here we are looking at bringing across some features inspired by Apollo Client 3 and Apollo Kotlin
     - Better pagination support.
 Better support for caching and updating paginated lists of objects.
     - Reducing over-normalization.
 Only separating out results into individual records when something that can identify them is present
     - Real cache eviction & dangling reference collection.
 There's presently a way to manually remove objects for a given key or pattern, but Apollo Client 3 has given us a roadmap for how to handle some of this stuff much more thoroughly and safely.